How to compare laser eye surgery prices

 Before making a final decision, ask yourself:

-- Does the quote fall within typical ranges?
-(See the yellow-highlighted areas of our laser eye surgery price chart.)
+Does the quote fall within typical ranges?
+(Read our LASIK eye surgery cost article.)

 When a surgical center quotes a single price for all procedures regardless of technology or your presciption, ask these questions: